-5. The Sponsorer logins with the user credentials and opens the Sponsor Portal to view the list of Guest users.
+- 5. The Sponsorer logs in with the user credentials and opens the Sponsor Portal to view the list of Guest users. - The Sponsorer login name must match with the sponsor email ID or AD username as entered by the guest while self registering.